Plan Your Finances

 • CPF housing grant

 You may use our calculators to estimate your finances and the amount of housing loan you may need for your flat purchase.
-Read financial planning for flat purchase for more tips on financing a flat purchase.
+Read working out your flat budget for more tips on financing a flat purchase.

 Cash and CPF savings

 There are payments that you need to make at various stages of the flat purchase.
-Your financial planning should therefore cover the amount of cash required and the amount that can be paid using CPF savings.
+Do ensure that you have sufficient funds for all the payments.

 You must pay in cash at the following stages: